Tyil/website/projects.md

 ---

 ## Projects
-Here is a list of all projects I worked on that I deem good enough to publish here
+Here is a list of all projects I worked on that I deem good or important enough to publish here.

 <table>
 	<thead>